NeCTAR-RC/bumblebee/README.md

 name/address to both the client (browser) and the server parts for the authN and authZ to succeed.

+(There is a non-OIDC mode that is used for testing.
+This is enabled by passing the USE_OIDC=False environment variable to the bumblebee server.
+However this is not suitable for general production use.
+One reason is that only 'staff' accounts are able to login via the login form.)

 ## Quick start